Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Part of The Lion King Musical in London| ©tuveuxmaphoto

-Attending one of the West End musicals is an essential plan to do in London with children one afternoon during a vacation in the city.
+Attending one of the West End musicals is a must to do in London with children one afternoon during a vacation in the city.
 After spending the whole day among museums, monuments and stores, the kids also need some time to have fun during the trip.

-The best end to a day of sightseeing with parents is to immerse for a few hours in the fantasy worlds that musicals transport them to with their fabulous stories, staging and musical numbers full of lights, magic and color.
+The best end to a day of sightseeing with parents is to immerse yourself for a few hours in the fantasy worlds of West End musicals to transport you with their fabulous stories, staging and musical numbers full of lights, magic and color.
+Plus, they are some of the best in the world (with Broadway's permission!).

-West End musicals are some of the best in the world (with permission of Broadway!) so many people want to attend a performance during their stay in London.
-If you plan to do the same to give the kids a surprise, my advice is to get your tickets in advance to secure your seats at a particular show on the date you want.
+• Recommendation: many people want to attend so my advice is to get tickets in advance to ensure your seats in a particular play on the date you want.

-And how can you do that?
-The best way is to buy tickets online as it will allow you to book them from home before traveling.
-This way you will avoid standing in line with the children at the theater box office and spend time making other plans with them around London.
+• How to buy tickets: the best way is online, as it will allow you to book them from home before traveling.
+This way you will avoid standing in line with the kids at the theater box office and spend time making other plans with them around London.

-Don't be afraid if you don't speak English.
+• Can we go without knowing English: of course!
 Many of the musicals on the billboard have their film version (Mary Poppins, The Lion King, Cinderella, The Prince of Egypt, etc.) so that even if you do not speak the language you can easily follow the plot.
-It will be an experience that the kids will not forget!

 Buy tickets for London musicals